 GNSG 6610

-Primary Care I for Advanced Practice Nursing: Adult [Course] (3)
+Primary Care I for Advanced Practice Nursing: Care of the Adult Patient with Clinical Practice Exp A [Course] (3)

 This graduate level course develops comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of adult patients utilizing a holistic, patient-centered approach to care.
-Students will begin virtual clinical practice and use case studies to apply advanced physical assessment, and diagnostic skills to develop treatment plans for this population.
+Students will use case studies to apply advanced physical assessment, and diagnostic skills to develop treatment plans for this population.
+Students will begin clinical practice, apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6611

-Primary Care I for Advanced Practice Nursing: Adult with Clinical Practice Experience [Clinical] (3)
+Primary Care I for APN: Care of Adult Patient with Clinical Practice Experience B [Clinical] (3)

-This graduate level course develops clinical skills in the comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of adult patients utilizing a holistic, patient-centered approach to care.
-Students will begin clinical practice, apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population, applying knowledge from GNSG 6610 in clinical practice.
+This graduate level course develops a comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of adult patients utilizing a holistic, patient-centered approach to care.
+Students will use case studies to apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population.
+Students will continue clinical practice, apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6620

-Primary Care II for Advanced Practice Nursing: Older Adult [Course] (3)
+Primary Care II for APN: Care of the Older Adult Patient with Clinical Practice Experience A [Course] (3)

-This course develops comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of the geriatric patient ages 65 and older.
-Students will participate in simulations and case studies to apply advanced physical assessment and diagnostic reasoning skills, and treatment planning for the geriatric population.
+This graduate level course develops a comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of older adults.
+Students will begin clinical practice and apply advanced physical assessment and diagnostic reasoning skills with supervision to develop treatment plans for this population.
+Pre-requisite: GNSG 6611

 GNSG 6621

-Primary Care II for Advanced Practice Nursing: Older Adult with Clinical [Clinical] (3)
+Primary Care II for APN: Care of the Older Adult Patient with Clinical Practice Experience B [Clinical] (3)

-This course develops comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of the geriatric patient.
-Students will apply knowledge from GNSG 6620 in clinical practice including advanced physical assessment and diagnostic skills with supervision to develop treatment plans for the population of adults ages 65 and older.
+This graduate level course develops a comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of older adults.
+Students will continue to begin clinical practice and apply advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6630

-Primary Care III for Advanced Practice Nursing: Childbearing and Reproductive Health [Course] (3)
+Primary Care III for APN: Reproductive Health with Clinical Practice Experience A [Course] (3)

-This graduate level course develops comprehensive understanding of health promotion, disease prevention, and evidence-based clinical practice for care and management of reproductive health and the childbearing patient.
-Students will participate in virtual scenarios and complete case studies to apply advanced physical assessment and diagnosis to develop treatment plans for this population.
+This graduate level course develops a comprehensive understanding of health promotion, disease prevention, and evidence-based reproductive health care and management for people of all genders.
+Students will participate in virtual scenarios and complete case studies to apply advanced physical assessment and diagnostic skills to develop treatment plans for the reproductive health care needs of people.
+Students will begin to apply this knowledge in clinical practice including advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6631

-Primary Care III for Advanced Practice Nursing:Childbearing & Reproductive Health Clinical Practice [Clinical] (3)
+Primary Care III for APN: Reproductive health with Clinical Practice Experience B [Clinical] (3)

-This graduate level course develops comprehensive understanding of health promotion, disease prevention, and evidence-based clinical practice for care and management of reproductive health and the childbearing patient.
-Students will participate in clinical practice and apply advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.
+This graduate level course develops a comprehensive understanding of health promotion, disease prevention, and evidence-based clinical practice for reproductive health care and management.
+Students will complere case studies to apply advanced physical assessment and diagnostic skills to develop treatment plans for the reproductive health care needs of people.
+Students will continue to apply this knowledge in clinical practice including advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6640

-Primary Care IV for Advanced Practice Nursing: Pediatrics [Course] (3)
+Primary Care IV for APN: Care of the Pediatric Patient with Clinical Practice Experience A [Course] (3)

 This graduate level course develops comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of pediatric patients ages newborn through age 22 utilizing a holistic, patient-centered approach to care.
-Students will begin virtual clinical practice and use case studies to apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population.
+Students will begin virtual clinical practice and use case studies to apply advanced physical assessment, and diagnostic skills to develop treatment plans for this population.
+Students will begin clinical practice and apply advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.

 GNSG 6641

-Primary Care IV for Advanced Practice Nursing: Pediatrics with Clinical [Clinical] (3)
+Primary Care IV for APN: Care of the Pediatric Patient with Clinical Practice Experience B [Clinical] (3)

 This graduate level course develops comprehensive understanding of health promotion, disease prevention, diagnostic reasoning, and evidence-based clinical practice for care and management of pediatric patients utilizing a holistic, patient-centered approach to care.
 Students will begin virtual clinical practice and use case studies to apply advanced physical assessment, and diagnostic skills with supervision to develop treatment plans for this population.
 Students will apply knowledge from GNSG 6640 in clinical practice including advanced physical assessment and diagnostic skills with supervision to develop treatment plans for this population.